-When permitted by applicable law and the investment guidelines applicable to individual client accounts, and considered by Parametric to be in the best interests of a client, the firm may recommend to you, and invest the assets of a client's account in various closed-end and open-end investment companies and other pooled investment vehicles for which Parametric and its affiliates receive compensation for advisory, administrative, or other services.
+When permitted by applicable law and the investment guidelines applicable to an individual client account, Parametric may deem it to be in the best interests of a client and invest the assets of the client's account in various closed-end and open-end investment companies or other pooled investment vehicles for which Parametric and its affiliates receive compensation for advisory, administrative, or other services.
+This may create a conflict of interest with respect to the allocation of affiliated funds.
+Since Parametric affiliates receive fees from the funds, Parametric may have an incentive to allocate more client assets to funds managed or served by affiliates.
+However, Parametric does not consider the fee structures of the underlying investment companies during trade allocation.